 However, instead of purchasing a new pair, or paying a hefty price to the shoemaker for repairing them, it might come in handy if you could just perform the shoe sole repair yourself.
-Especially if it’s the sole which has come apart, you can do it – even without prior knowledge – in a very short amount of time.
+Especially if it's the rubber sole which has come apart, you can do it – even without prior knowledge – in a very short amount of time.

-It might only be a temporary fix, but when you need to wear the same pair of shoes for an office meeting or other important function again in the near future, this repair can be handy.
+It might only be a temporary shoe repair, but when you need to wear the same pair of dress shoes for an office meeting or other important function again in the near future, this DIY shoe repair can come in handy.

 Want to know HOW?
 Have a look at the following guide.

 For repairing the sole of a dress shoe, all you need is some glue and a broken sole.
 When purchasing glue for this purpose, you should consider buying shoe sole glue for achieving the best possible adhesion results.
 Even though it might be a bit more expensive as compared to other types of glue, it's worth the money to do this dress shoe repair properly.

 Afterward, apply the glue over the broken sole.
 You should only glue that part of the sole which is coming apart from the shoe’s bottom.
 However, if the entire sole has come apart, you should apply a considerable quantity of glue all over the shoe sole.